aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/calculation-type/_index.md

 ---
-title: How to Set Calculation Type in Aspose.Tasks
+title: How to Set Calculation Type Using Aspose.Tasks .NET API
 linktitle: Calculation Type in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
 description: Learn how to set calculation in Aspose.Tasks for .NET, with examples to calculate summary values, define calculation formula, and configure rollup summary.